Author: Jerome Lauret, Modified: Alexandr Prozorov

 ⚙️ Transition from SL7 to Alma 9

-The facility CPUs are being upgraded from Scientific Linux 7 (SL7) to a newer operating system called Alma 9 (a9).
+The facility CPUs are upgraded from Scientific Linux 7 (SL7) to a newer operating system called Alma 9 (a9).

 On a9, AFS is no longer supported which means that we also need to find a replacement for AFS.
 This replacement has been set to be NFS version 4.
+Below are instructions allowing to bridge this gap while we transition (both the underlined OS and file system). —

 🔧 Environment Setup